 La Jolla Outdoors Scene: 8 Activities for Different Adventure-seekers

-With a location on the Pacific Ocean and rugged coastline, La Jolla ranks among the most popular beach destinations in the San Diego area.
-Although the seaside town only encompasses 7 miles, nature lovers can’t get enough of the La Jolla outdoors scene where they can explore on land or down under.
+With a Pacific Ocean location and rugged coastline, La Jolla ranks among the most popular beach destinations in the San Diego area.
+Although the town only encompasses 7 miles, nature lovers can’t get enough of the La Jolla outdoors scene where they can explore on land or down under.
 Keep reading to find different adventures in La Jolla.

 La Jolla Outdoors Scene: Top 8 Things to Do